KuanHsiaoKuo/the-rust-programming-book-khk/src/ch09-02-recoverable-errors-with-result.md

    `io::Error`, which is a struct provided by the standard library.
 2. This struct
    has a method `kind` that we can call to get an `io::ErrorKind` value.

-3. The enum
+> The enum
-   `io::ErrorKind` is provided by the standard library and has variants representing the different kinds of errors that might result from an `io` operation.
+`io::ErrorKind` is provided by the standard library and has variants
+> representing the different kinds of errors that might result from an `io`
+> operation.

-4. The variant we want to use is `ErrorKind::NotFound`, which indicates the file we’re trying to open doesn’t exist yet.
+3. The variant we want to use is `ErrorKind::NotFound`, which indicates the file we’re trying to open doesn’t exist yet.

-5. So we match on
+> So we match on
 `greeting_file_result`, but we also have an inner match on `error.kind()`.

-6. The condition we want to check in the inner match is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum:
+4. The condition we want to check in the inner match is whether the value returned by `error.kind()` is the `NotFound` variant of the `ErrorKind` enum:

 - If it is,
   we try to create the file with `File::create`.

-7. However, because `File::create`
+5. However, because `File::create`
    could also fail, we need a second arm in the inner `match` expression.
-8. When the
+6. When the
    file can’t be created, a different error message is printed.
-9. The second arm of
+7. The second arm of
    the outer `match` stays the same, so the program panics on any error besides the missing file error.

-## Alternatives to Using `match` with `Result<T, E>`
+## unwrap_or_else: Alternatives to Using `match` with `Result<T, E>`

 That’s a lot of `match`!

 - The `match` expression is very useful but also very much a primitive.
 - In Chapter 13, you’ll learn about closures, which are used with many of the methods defined on `Result<T, E>`.
-- These methods can be more
-  concise than using `match` when handling `Result<T, E>` values in your code.
+- These methods can be more concise than using `match` when handling `Result<T, E>` values in your code.

 <!-- CAN'T EXTRACT SEE https://github.com/rust-lang/mdBook/issues/1127 -->